devbas/ovassistant-alpha/README.md

 ## REST API Prerequisites

-- Classification from a client application requires a Bearer token provided through a by Lionoda provided registration flow.
+- Classification from a client application requires a Bearer token provided by Lionoda.

 ## REST Endpoints